 A grade of 'B' or higher in the pre-entry level is required to be eligible for entry into the ASL & Studies program.
 Students must maintain grades of 'B' or higher to stay in the program.
-A grade of 'C' necessitates a conference with the Instructor(s) and Coordinator for consultation.
-A 'C' in more than one of the courses disqualifies the student from continuing in the program unless there were extenuating circumstances.
+A grade of 'C' necessitates a conference with the instructor(s).
+A 'C' in more than one of the courses disgualifies the student from continuing in the program unless there were extenuating circumstances.
 A grade of 'D' or 'F' disqualifies the student from entry into or continuation of ASL & Deaf Studies Program.
 As mandated by the college, students must earn grades of 'C' or higher in the general education courses.

-Conferences with respective instructor(s) and coordinators are by appointment only.
-Information about the American Sign Language and Deaf Studies and Interpreters for Deaf Programs may be obtained at the ASL&DS and AEIP office or the Counseling Office at the Plainfield Campus.
+Conferences with respective instructor(s) are by appointment only.
+Information about the American Sign Language and Deaf Studies and Interpreters for Deaf Programs may be obtained at the ASL&DS and AEIP office or the Advising Office at the Plainfield Campus.